suruliraajan/laravel-study-guide/README.md

 ### Event Sourcing

 - Event Sourcing Concepts: Learn how to use event sourcing in Laravel applications to track all changes to your application state as a series of events.

+### Laravel Mix

+- Introduction to Laravel Mix for managing frontend assets like CSS, JavaScript, and more.
+- Using Laravel Mix for compiling Sass, Less, and JavaScript.